DESI-UR/VAST/doc/source/VoidFinder_examples.rst

     python setup.py install

-   See :ref:`VF-install` for installation options.
+   See :ref:`VAST-install` for installation options.

  * Navigate to ``example_scripts`` and modify ``SDSS_VoidFinder_dr7.py`` if
    appropriate.
 Variables to edit might include: